OpenMS/pyopenms-docs/docs/source/massql.rst

 Query MSExperiment with MassQL
 ==============================

-MassQL is a powerful, SQL-like query language for mass spectrometry data.
+MassQL is a powerful, SQL-like query language for :term:`Mass spectrometry` data.
 For further information visit the `MassQL documentation
 <https://mwang87.github.io/MassQueryLanguage_Documentation/>`_.